 They have an exoskeleton that contains sense organs for sensing light, sound, temperature, wind pressure, and smell.
 Insects typically have four separate life stages: egg, larvae or nymph, pupa, and adult.National Park Service, US Dept of Interior

 Print off and use this dragonfly adult and nymph stage worksheet and label the body parts.
-Or use any of the other printables in this post.
+Perfect educational activity to do while exploring a river, lake, or pond with your kids.

 Fun Fact: not all dragonflies that you spot are actually classified as dragonflies.
 Damselflies look very similar to dragonflies, but have a different wing structure.